cs50nestm/cs50labs/arrays/README.md

 Day 2: <day 2 hours>
 ```

-and so one, where `<day 1 hours>` is replaced with the number you input for day 1.
+and so on, where `<day 1 hours>` is replaced with the number you input for day 1.

 {% spoiler "Hint" %}
 You can use a for loop like this to prompt for the number of hours for each of the 5 days: